 The Council has a process of local pay consultation with UNISON to determine whether there should be an annual pay award, taking into consideration both inflation and affordability.
-In 2016/17 the pay award agreed with the Trade Unions was for a 2 year deal of 1.2% increase across all pay points in 2016 and 2017.

 Incremental progression is assessed against the agreed Competency Profile for the role and evidence of the necessary Performance Standards and agreed objectives.
 Assessment will be on an annual basis, but will be linked to the clear and continuous performance at the level required at each incremental step.
 The rules for pay progression are set out in Appendix I (B).